Box vs OneDrive - Which Is Right for Your Business?

 Is Box or OneDrive the better investment for your business?
 Compare pricing, total cost of ownership, and feature value side by side - with expert analysis from our Harvard-educated consultants.

-Side-by-side feature ratings for Box and OneDrive.
+Side-by-side feature analysis for Box and OneDrive.

 Storage capacity